Skeet Ulrich: Career

 On television, Ulrich starred in the short-lived ABC series Miracles and appeared in TNT's multiple Emmy-nominated miniseries Into the West (2005 in the U.S., 2006 in the UK).
 Also in 2005, Ulrich acted with Keri Russell in the television film The Magic of Ordinary Days.
 He starred as Jake Green on the CBS post-apocalyptic drama Jericho, which premiered on September 20, 2006, and ended its run on March 25, 2008.
 The series was cancelled after its first season but was brought back due to fan outcry and support.
-Fans lobbied the studio, and the series was brought back for a shorted second season.
+Fans lobbied the studio, and the series was brought back for a shortened second season.

 Ulrich is a recurring guest voice actor on the Adult Swim animated stop-motion sketch comedy series Robot Chicken.
 In sketches based on G.I.
 Joe, Ulrich voices the character Duke.
 Ulrich guest-starred in three episodes of CSI: NY as a complex and disturbed killer.
 From 2017 to 2021, he starred as Forsythe Pendleton Jones II, the father of Jughead Jones, in Riverdale on The CW, loosely based on the Archie comic book series.

 Ulrich appeared as Brian David Mitchell in the 2017 Lifetime film I Am Elizabeth Smart, based on the 2002 abduction and captivity of Elizabeth Smart.
-He also played Brice in the 2017 horror movie Escape Room.
+He also played Brice Cobb in the 2017 horror movie Escape Room.

 In 2022, Ulrich reprises his role as Billy Loomis in the fifth film in the series, also titled Scream.
 He did so again in 2023 in Scream VI.
+In 2024, he presented the award for Best Wide Release at the Fangoria Chainsaw Awards.

+In 2025, Ulrich is set to reunite with Matthew Lillard in Five Nights at Freddy's 2.